eafunk/audiorack/README.txt

 implies the developer version of these packages must be intsalled:

 gstreamer1		including all good, bad and ugly plugins, bad may
 				require manual install.

 gstreamer-pbutils

 jackd 			version 2, and any support libraries/programs for
 				you to set up and manage audio on your system.
 I recommend you have the Carla program installed to manage audio processing with jack (Carla is cross- platform).

-arServer4, in addition, depends on the following libraries:
+arServer4, in addition, depends on the following library:

 libmysqlclient

 The User Interface Server requires the following programs to be
 installed:

 nodejs			The node.js runtime system, v.12.10 or newer.

 npm				The node.js package manager

 *** BUILDING ***